MWSimple/AdminCrudBundle/Resources/doc/configuracion_en.md

 entity: 'Acme\DemoBundle\Entity\Post' #Ubicacion
 repository: 'AcmeDemoBundle:Post' #Repositorio
 paginate: true #The default is always true.
 To disable pagination add this line with false.
-index: 'admin_post' #Rutas para enrutamiento
+#Rutas para enrutamiento
+index: 'admin_post' #If I comment this line not shown in the actions
 view_index: 'AcmeDemoBundle:post:index.html.twig'
 new: 'admin_post_new' #If I comment this line not shown in the index
 create: 'admin_post_create'